10 tons of beef…

 Where should I stay when I’m in town?

-For information about Gilroy, area lodging, and local amenities:
+For information about Gilroy, area lodging and RV parks, and local amenities:

 Gilroy Welcome Center – www.visitgilroy.com